BrodyT159/User-registration/README.md

 * **Token-Based Authorization:** Uses JSON Web Tokens (JWT) for secure, stateless API communication.
 * **Complete File Management:** Users can upload, list, download, and delete their own files.
 * **Protected Endpoints:** API routes are secured, ensuring users can only access their own data.
-* **Polished UI:** A clean, Apple-inspired user interface.
 * **Light/Dark Mode:** A theme toggle for user preference.
 * **Cloud Deployed:** The backend and database are deployed on Render, with the frontend hosted on GitHub Pages.

 ---

-## Technologies Used

-This project was built using a modern, robust tech stack:

 #### **Backend**
 * **Java 17** & **Spring Boot 3:** For the core application logic.